COSC-499-W2023/year-long-project-team-21/docs/weekly logs/team log/Team_Log_24.md

 ## Overview

-This week we continued working on bug fixes and finishing up features.
+This week we worked on making some final minor changes and finishing up bugfixes.
+Our app is now nearly complete except for a few final pull requests that have to be reviewed and merged.

 ## Quick reminder for usernames